Managing Cucurbit Powdery Mildew

 Quintec (FRAC Code 13) has been consistently effective in fungicide evaluations.
 However, insensitivity to a high concentration of Quintec (similar to the dose when applied in the field) was first detected in several of the pathogen isolates collected from fungicide-treated research and commercial fields at the end of the 2015 growing season on Long Island.
 Therefore Quintec is now recommended used less than the label permits, which is a crop maximum of four applications.
 Aerial applications are not permitted and no more than two consecutive applications.
 Activity is limited to powdery mildew.
 It is the only mobile fungicide that does not move into leaves: it redistributes to foliage where spray was not directly deposited, including the underside of leaves, through diffusion and a continual process of absorption and desorption in the cuticular waxes of foliage.
 REI is 12 hr.
 PHI is 3 days.

 Carboxamide fungicides (FRAC Code 7) registered in NY are Luna fungicides*, Endura, Pristine and Merivon* (* not labeled for use on Long Island).
 Last two also contain the same QoI fungicide (Code 11), which is no longer effective for powdery mildew.
 Resistance to boscalid, the FRAC Code 7 active ingredient in Endura and Pristine has been detected routinely on Long Island since 2009 and likely is the reason their efficacy has varied in fungicide evaluations.
 Full cross resistance was documented between several carboxamides, including those in Pristine, Merivon and also Fontelis (not registered for use in NY), but not Luna fungicides, through laboratory assays conducted with pathogen isolates resistant and sensitive to boscalid.
 However, Luna Sensation (FRAC Code 7 and 11) exhibited poor control in a fungicide evaluation conducted in 2017 on Long Island.
 Luna Experience (FRAC Code 7 and 3) is recommended for powdery mildew in upstate NY primarily when the chemistry is needed for managing other diseases.Fungicide evaluations conducted each year on pumpkin at LIHREC on Long Island include fungicides at risk for resistance tested alone (this is neither a labeled nor recommended commercial use pattern for these fungicides; it is done in efficacy evaluations to determine if resistance affects control).
+In 2018 Vivando was most effective, in particular for controlling powdery mildew on the lower surface of leaves where the pathogen develops best.
+This was the only treatment still controlling powdery mildew on lower leaf surfaces at 2 weeks after the last application.
+Quintec was second most effective: powdery mildew was numerically but not significantly more severe on plants treated with Quintec than Vivando on most assessment dates and based on AUDPC, which is a summation measure of severity for all assessments.
+Control was achieved with the other treatments tested in 2018, which were Luna Sensation, Gatten (new fungicide), and several fungicide programs including alternation of Vivando, Quintec, and Procure.
 In 2017 Torino and Pristine were ineffective, Luna Sensation provided limited control, and Vivando was most effective albeit not significantly better than Quintec or Procure.
 In 2016 Quintec and Procure were as effective as an alternation program while Pristine was substantially less effective.
 In 2015 Quintec, Pristine, and Vivando were as effective as an alternation program (69-78% control on lower leaf surfaces).
 Quintec and Vivando were the most effective of the targeted fungicides evaluated in 2014 (96 and 98% control); Pristine was moderately effective (54%); Procure was slightly but not significantly better (70%).
 In 2013 Quintec, Pristine, and Procure provided excellent control (93-99% control).
 In 2012 Pristine and Fontelis (FRAC Code 7) were ineffective (albeit treated pumpkins were numerically less severely affected by powdery mildew than the non-treated plots) while Quintec was very effective (96%) and Procure was moderately effective (57%).
 These experiments have documented year-to-year variation in the pathogen population.
 See also table of results from these and previous experiments at LIHREC and experiments at other universities.

 Torino (FRAC Code U6) exhibited excellent control in fungicide evaluations until recently.
 It failed in an experiment in North Carolina in 2016 and on Long Island in 2017.
 Resistance has not yet been confirmed, but is known to have developed quickly elsewhere (e.g. Japan).
 Activity is limited to powdery mildew.
 It can only be applied twice to a field in a 12-mo period.
 Consecutive applications are not recommended.
 REI is 4 hr.
 PHI is 0 days.